bsc-pm/dlb/doc/user_guide/source/how_to_install.rst

 DLB configure flags
 ===================

-By default, the *autotools scripts* will build four versions of the library, the combination of the performance and debug versions with the instrumentation option.
+By default, the *autotools scripts* will configure four versions of the library to be built, the combination of the performance and debug versions with the instrumentation option.
 The basic library (performance, no-instrumentation) cannot be disabled but the other three can be freely disabled using the following flags.

 --disable-debug
     Disable Debug library.